zohassadar/Pentris/README.md

 * modify title & legal screen - DONE!
 * change tetris background pattern to pentris pattern for all screens except game - DONE
-* modify rotation logic to use 3 tables
+* modify rotation logic to use 3 tables - DONE
-* change rng to make number 0-17
+* change rng to make number 0-17 - DONE??
-* add new orientations for 18 pieces
+* add new orientations for 18 pieces - DONE!
-* modify isPositionValid, lockTetrimino and stageSpriteForCurrentPiece to accomodate 5
+* modify isPositionValid, lockTetrimino and stageSpriteForCurrentPiece to accomodate 5 - DONE
-* modify next box sprite staging to otable based
+* modify next box sprite staging to otable based - not quite done
-* come up with scoring to accomodate 1 to 5 line clears
+* come up with scoring to accomodate 1 to 5 line clears -DONE??
 * come up with stats alternative
 * test 10,12,14 & 16 width boards
 * modify game background